The cost is broken into four components – a filing fee, some mandatory class fees, two optional costs and the attorney fee.

-With our firm, your meeting to sign the bankruptcy petition will be with an attorney.
-It is absolutely vital that the roughly 40 page bankruptcy petition is accurate and presents the information in a way to facilitate your goals.
-You are signing your bankruptcy petition under penalty of perjury – you want it to be right!
-With our firm you and the attorney will review the petition together and make the necessary changes.
+3. Your attorney meets with you to sign the bankruptcy papers.
+It is absolutely vital that the roughly 40 page bankruptcy document is accurate and presents the information in a way to facilitate your goals.
+Once you and the Paralegal have made an initial review of your paperwork, the attorney will spend as much time with you as needed to review the paperwork and make any necessary changes.
 Some firms charge lower fees because they rely on a staff person to review your petition with you.

 4. One of the lawyers on your team will attend the bankruptcy hearing with you.
 Some law firms save money by sending coverage counsel to the hearing.
 Imagine the stress of filing for bankruptcy and when you go to the only hearing required of you….the lawyer assisting has no clue about your case!
 Not going to happen with your team at Michael D. O’Brien & Associates.